-According to Becky S. Carothers, M.D., pediatrician at Norton Children’s Medical Associates – Broadway, children who experience three or more ear infections during a six-month period, or four within a year, may be a candidate for ear tubes due to chronic or recurrent ear infections.
+According to Becky S. Carothers, M.D., pediatrician at Norton Children’s Medical Group – Broadway, children who experience three or more ear infections during a six-month period, or four within a year, may be a candidate for ear tubes due to chronic or recurrent ear infections.

 What is causing my infant or toddler’s ear infection?

 Ear infections can be caused by bacteria or a virus, due to fluid behind the eardrum not draining properly.
 Allergies and colds can be the culprit, blocking the Eustachian tube, which causes fluid to become trapped in the middle ear.
 When this happens, the fluid becomes infected, resulting in an ear infection diagnosis.

 Norton Children’s extends beyond our hospitals.
 With a network of pediatricians and pediatric specialists and four outpatient centers across the region, the Norton Children’s network has you and your family covered.

 How can I treat my child’s ear infection?